-The ANNUAL GENERAL MEETING of the British Group of the Inter-Parliamentary Union, to be chaired by the Speaker of the House of Commons, the Rt Hon Sir Lindsay Hoyle MP, will be convened on Wednesday 4 March 2020 in the IPU Room, off Westminster Hall, from 4-5.00pm to adopt the Annual Report of the BGIPU 2019 and to finalise elections for a new Executive Committee for 2020.
+The ANNUAL GENERAL MEETING of the British Group of the Inter-Parliamentary Union was chaired by the Speaker of the House of Commons, the Rt Hon Sir Lindsay Hoyle MP, from 4-5.00pm on 4 March 2020 to adopt the Annual Report of the BGIPU 2019, re-appoint the auditors and elect the new Executive Committee for 2020.
 In the course of these elections, Harriett Baldwin MP was elected and confirmed as the new BGIPU Chair replacing Rt Hon John Whittingdale OBE MP.

 The Annual Report of the BGIPU 2019 is available for download by clicking on the image below:

 BGIPU’s activities are guided by a three-year Strategic Business Plan 2019/20-2021/22 adopted by the Executive Committee in February 2019 in line with the requirements set out by our funding bodies in the Financial Memorandum.

 The current Strategic Plan is available for download by clicking on the image below;